DevOpsWithDimas/old.devopswithdimas.github.io/_posts/docker/06-build-images/2021-06-20-07i-dockerfile-expose.markdown

 downloads: []
 ---

-Hai semuanya, di materi kali ini kita akan membahas tentang `Expose` Instruction pada Dockerfile.
+Hai semuanya, di materi kali ini kita akan membahas tentang `Expose` Instruction pada Dockerfile, diantaranya yang akan kita bahas yaitu

+1. Expose default port by sevice
+2. Custom port
+3. Multiple port in same image

+## Expose default port

 The `EXPOSE` instruction informs Docker that the container listens on the specified network ports at runtime.
 You can specify whether the port listens on `TCP` or `UDP`, and the default is `TCP` if the protocol is not specified.